Ever grabbed your remote control and wondered what the heck all those different air conditioning setting symbols were?

 With that in mind, we’d like to unravel the mysteries of all those air conditioning setting symbols

-We should point out that there are hundreds of different air conditioning companies out there (we feature no less than 63 Air Conditioning Brands on our website!)
+We should point out that there are hundreds of different air conditioning companies out there (we feature Air Conditioning Brands on our website!)

 They are from a host of countries, including Japan, Korea, China, USA, Germany, and Italy.